 The five stamens are included in the corolla tube that may bulge where they are positioned.
 The entire or undivided ovary has two locules, each usually harbouring only one to four ovules.
 The fleshy fruit to follow the flower is a globose to oblong berry.

 The genus comprises about 20 species in tropical Africa, warmer parts of Australia and Asia, as well as some Indian Ocean islands, including Madagascar.

 All four the Carissa species occurring in South Africa are commonly called num-num.
 There used to be more, but C. haematocarpa and C. wyliei now form part of C. bispinosa, the locally most widespread species.
 C. praetermissa is now a synonym of C. macrocarpa.

-Children, birds and some animals eat the fruit, the round or oblong, fleshy berries.
-The fruit of some species, like C. haematocarpa, will stain teeth blue or black when eaten.
-One such animal is the black rhinoceros.
-Jellies and jams are made, or used to be made of the fruits.
+Children, birds and some animals eat the num-num fruit.
+The fruit of some species, like the purple- or black-fruited form of C. bispinosa, previously C. haematocarpa, stain teeth blue or black.
+One notable Carissa-eating animal is the black rhinoceros, the fruits only part of the intake.

 The plants are popular among gardeners for their looks, their fruit and the ease of their cultivation.
 Jellies and jams are made, or used to be made of the fruits (Leistner, (Ed.), 2000; Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997; Pooley, 1993; iNaturalist; http://redlist.sanbi.org).